RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-input-data-0.1.0-DRAFT.md

 The value is the last 8 bytes of a salted hash of the requestId: `last8Bytes(hash(requestId + salt + address))`:

 - `requestId` is the id of the request
-- `salt` is random number with 4 bytes of randomness.
-It must be unique to each request.
+- `salt` is a random number with at least 8 bytes of randomness.
+It must be unique to each request
 - `address` is the payment address for payments, the refund address for refunds
 - `hash()` is a keccak256 hash function
 - `last8Bytes()` take the last 8 bytes